CRT-3005/SOAR-EDR/README.md

 ## Objective

-This Project creates a SOAR EDR Playbook.
-Tines is used to create the interactive playbook.
-LimaCharlie is used as the EDR.
-Slack is used to generate alerts.
-Windows Server 2022 VM is used with LimaCharlie agent.
-LaZagne password recovery tool used on VM to generate telemetry viewed in LimaCharlie.
-Tines used Webhook to link into LimaCharlie under Outputs.
+This project demonstrates the creation of a Security Orchestration, Automation, and Response (SOAR) playbook integrated with an Endpoint Detection and Response (EDR) solution.

+- Tines is used to build the interactive playbook.
+- LimaCharlie serves as the EDR platform.
+- Slack is used for alerting and user interaction.
+- A Windows Server 2022 VM hosts the LimaCharlie agent.
+- LaZagne, a password recovery tool, is used to generate telemetry for detection.

 ## Skills Learned

-- How to create a SOAR EDR playbook.
-- How to add LimaCharlie endpoint onto Windows Server.
+- Deploying LimaCharlie agents on Windows Server.
-- How to inspect events generated from the server in LimaCharlie.
-- How to install LaZagne and then creating a specific rule to check processes relating to LaZagne.
+- Creating detection rules for suspicious activity (LaZagne).
+- Building a SOAR playbook in Tines.
+- Integrating Slack with Tines for alerting and decision-making.
-- Using Tines to create links between LimaCharlie and Slack.
+- Using REST APIs to automate endpoint isolation.
-- How to generate alerts on Slack.
-- Setting up trigger links on Tines.
+- Understanding EDR telemetry and event flow.

 ## Tools Used

-- LimaCharlie
+- VirtualBox for VM setup.
-- Virtual Box with Windows Server 2022
+- Windows Server 2022 for endpoint simulation.
-- LaZagne
-- Slack
+- LimaCharlie for EDR.
-- Tines
+- Tines for SOAR playbook creation.
+- Slack for alerting and interaction.
+- LaZagne for simulating credential dumping activity.

+## Workflow Overview

+1. Install LimaCharlie Agent on Windows Server.
+2. Run LaZagne to simulate suspicious activity.
+3. Create Detection Rules in LimaCharlie for LaZagne processes.
+4. Trigger Events and forward them to Tines via Webhook.
+5. Tines Playbook processes the event and sends alerts to Slack.
+6. Slack User Prompt allows manual decision (e.g., isolate endpoint).
+7. Tines uses REST API to isolate the endpoint via LimaCharlie.
+8. Status Updates are sent back to Slack.

 ## Steps